 Click here for a link to Eyam Museum or Eyam Hall.

 There are so many stunning places to walk in the local area including Kinder Scout, Mam Tor, Edale, Hathersage and Castleton to name but a few!
-There are also some great walks which are on the doorstep of the Derwent Country House, including a lovely 5 mile and a 7 mile circular route around Bamford taking in Bamford Edge and Moor.
+There are also some great walks which are on the doorstep, including a lovely 5 mile and a 7 mile circular route around Bamford taking in Bamford Edge and Moor.
 From the elevated position of Bamford Edge there are simply wonderful views over the surrounding area and down to the Ladybower Reservoir.

-Click here for further details on a nice 5 mile circular walk or here for a circular 7 mile walk around Bamford.
+Click here for further details on a nice circular 7 mile walk around Bamford.

 Fabulous open air heated pool (one of the last remaining outdoor lidos in the country) in the nearby picturesque village of Hathersage, with a great selection of events throughout the year.
 The lido is heated to a lovely 28 degrees all year round and has a nice cafe on site, undercover seating area as well as a grassed area (perfect for sun bathing in the summer months) and a bandstand.
 Please check out their website for opening times and further details on special events including night time swims and outdoor cinema events.